seafile-data/seafile-manual/upgrade/upgrade_notes_for_7.1.x.md

 ### User name encoding issue with Shibboleth login

+> Note, the following patch is included in version pro-7.1.8 and ce-7.1.5 already.

 We have two customers reported that after upgrading to version 7.1, users login via Shibboleth single sign on have a wrong name if the name contains a special character.
 We suspect it is a Shibboleth problem as it does not sending the name in UTF-8 encoding to Seafile. (<https://issues.shibboleth.net/jira/browse/SSPCPP-2>)

 The solution is to modify the code in seahub/thirdpart/shibboleth/middleware.py: